AVUIs/EsoterionUniverse/README.md

 ------------

 - Unzip openFrameworks to a convenient place in your system
-- Clone this repository to 'apps/myApps/EsoterionUniverse/' inside openFrameworks folder
+- Clone this repository to `apps/myApps/EsoterionUniverse/` inside openFrameworks folder
-- Download sound source from 'http://wirelesscowboy.org/esoterionuniverse/balayage444.wav' and place in 'EsoterionUniverse/bin/max/' folder
+- Download sound source from `http://wirelesscowboy.org/esoterionuniverse/balayage444.wav` and place in `EsoterionUniverse/bin/max/` folder
 - Install Max 7
 - Install FTM library

 Running
 -------

-- Open 'max/MainPatch.maxpat' in Max 7, when loaded click Audio On/Off (beware of a glitch first time)
+- Open `max/MainPatch.maxpat` in Max 7, when loaded click Audio On/Off (beware of a glitch first time)
-- Open and run XCode project 'esoterionUniverse.xcodeproj'
+- Open and run XCode project `esoterionUniverse.xcodeproj`
-- Add an object with 'a' key and try changing the parameters
+- Add an object with `a` key and try changing the parameters
-- If there's no sound, first turn volume up, then click Audio On/Off twice in Max patch
+- If there`s no sound, first turn volume up, then click Audio On/Off twice in Max patch
-- Show instructions with 'h' key
+- Show instructions with `h` key
 - Play around and have fun

 Known issue